Viator Reservation System API (1.0)

 Booking Cancellation API

-The booking cancellation API will be used by Viator to cancel previously confirmed bookings directly with suppliers.
-An API cancellation does not include details regarding refunds, it focuses purely on the cancellation of the actual booking.
+The API cancellation does not include details regarding refunds, it is focuses purely on the cancellation of the booking.

 Request Body schema: